+Additional enterprise solutions include:

-Our enterprise platform offerings also include Tenable.ot, which is our on-premises solution that provides threat detection and mitigation, asset tracking, vulnerability management, and configuration control capabilities to protect operational technology, or OT, environments, including industrial networks.
-Tenable.ot is sold as a stand-alone solution and integrates with Tenable.io and Tenable.sc.
+- Tenable.ot our solution that provides threat detection and mitigation, asset tracking, vulnerability management, and configuration control capabilities to protect operational technology, or OT, environments, including industrial networks. - Tenable.ad our solution to secure Active Directory environments by enabling users to find and fix existing weaknesses and detect ongoing attacks in real time without the need to deploy agents or use privileged accounts.